TomographicImaging/iDVC/docs/source/dvc_steps.rst

 Mask Creation
 =============
-A mask needs to be created to dictate where the point cloud will lie.
+The point cloud will be created inside a mask defined by the user.
+A mask is a binary image where ones represent where the points will lie. iDVC allows you to create or import a mask via file.
 Once satisfied with the mask, move on to the **Point Cloud** panel.

 Creating a mask
 ~~~~~~~~~~~~~~~
+A mask is created by tracing the cross section of the mask and extending it above and below the current slice by **Slices Above** and **Slices Below** values.
+More complex masks can be created by extending the mask by multiple tracing.

+The user can trace in 2 modalities: free hand and or by inserting multiple segments separated by point handles.

-Click on the **Start Tracing** button to draw a mask and enable freehand tracing on the viewer.
+Click on the **Start Tracing** button to draw a mask and enable tracing on the viewer.

-The mask design consists of either the tracing of a single curve or the insertion of multiple spline segments separated by point handles.
-The traced line to create a mask can be controlled following the instructions below.
+Freehand tracing:
 - Draw a free hand line: left button click over the image, hold and drag.
 - Erase the line: left button click and release.
+Multisegment tracing:
 - Start a snap drawn line: middle button click.
 Terminate the line by clicking the middle button while depressing the ctrl key.
 - Form a closed loop with the line: trace a continuous or snap drawn line and place the last cursor position close to the first handle.
 - Point handle dragging: right button click and hold on any handle that is part of a snap drawn line.
 The path can be closed by overlappingg the first and last points.